 All applicants must obtain a licensing qualification.
 Please do this first.

+Obtain a Disclosure and Barring Service basic disclosure check from the GOV.UK website.
 Please note - when submitted with your application this certificate must not be dated more than 28 days from the date of submission.

 If you have any unspent convictions for a relevant or foreign offence the Licensing Authority must inform Police who will decide if they want to object to the application.
 If they do, a hearing will take place before the Licensing Committee, to decide whether the licence will be granted.